-- o participation
+- participation

-- o interaction
+- interaction

-- o fluency
+- fluency

-- o confidence
+- confidence

-- o communication strategies
+- communication strategies

 Participation

 Most of your students will participate in your English lessons if you select activities which involve them.
 However, a word of warning: some students may resist your efforts to involve them.
 They may be used to drills, which do not require much thought beyond a mechanical manipulation of the language, and they may be suspicious of your efforts to change their level of involvement.
 But there are ways of loosening up your students.
 To do so you need to make your classes fun, but also to underline the benefits of your approach.
 Make sure that your students understand you are covering the school curriculum and you are serious about your intention to help them succeed in learning English.
 Introduce interactive speaking activities with issues and topics which are personal, but also light-hearted.
 It takes time to build up trust in a classroom.
 Start out with activities like the following one called "The Route to School," which is suitable for beginning level classes.